2014 Minnesota House of Representatives election: Republican

+Predictions

 Competitive districts

 According to an analysis by the Star Tribune, based on past election results, fundraising, and other factors, 16 seats were vulnerable to switching parties.
 14 were held by the DFL and two by the Republicans.
 According to MinnPost, 15 seats had the best chance of switching parties, based on the district's political lean (as calculated by MinnPost), previous election results, and the strength of the respective candidates.
 13 were held by the DFL and two by the Republicans.